Six Unexpected Signs that Your Preschool or Kindergarten Child Might be Gifted

 "Nurturing a child's gifts means first recognizing those gifts.
 Even if others around you don't see them.
 You see them."
 [27]

-To support gifted children effectively, it’s essential to provide a stimulating environment that aligns with their natural interests.
-Instead of overloading their schedules, create a space filled with books, puzzles, and games that encourage problem-solving and strategic thinking [27].
-Tools like Funexpected Math can also offer personalized and engaging ways to challenge their minds [30] [31].
+To support gifted children, it’s important to give them a stimulating environment that matches their interests.
+Rather than filling their schedules, create a space with books, puzzles, and games that build problem-solving and thinking skills [27].
+Tools like Funexpected Math can also give them fun and personalized challenges [30] [31].

 At the same time, it’s crucial to remember that gifted children are still kids.
 As Kessler reminds us: